WordPress Mix Content Error: Easy Way to Fix It

 Before you get into the fixing part, you need to identify the problem.

-The first thing you need to make sure is whether you already have an SSL certificate for your website.
-If you don’t, you can get it from Hostinger for an affordable price.
+The first thing you need to make sure of is whether you already have an SSL certificate protecting your website.

 Now, let’s continue with identifying the errors using three different methods: a plugin, online testing site, and inspect element.

-You can install a plugin to identify HTTP elements before repairing.
+You can install a plugin to identify HTTP elements before repairing them.